Skip to content

 # Add a music collection

-podkit collection add music main /Volumes/Media/music
+podkit collection add -t music -c main --path /Volumes/Media/music

 # Add a video collection

-podkit collection add video movies /Volumes/Media/movies
+podkit collection add -t video -c movies --path /Volumes/Media/movies

 podkit collection remove